Gulpastic/MediCrypt/README.md

 ## Features

 Secure: MediCrypt uses the Ethereum Virtual Machine to ensure the authenticity and immutability of prescriptions.

 Convenient: Patients can access their prescriptions on their mobile devices anytime, anywhere.

-Efficient: Prescriptions are stored in a centralized, easily accessible location, eliminating the need for physical copies or manual transfer of information.
+Efficient: Prescriptions are stored in a decentralized, easily accessible location, eliminating the need for physical copies or manual transfer of information.

 ## Getting Started